Social Justice and Public Interest

 • The Arc National Center on Criminal Justice and Disability (Washington, DC)

-• The Legal Aid Society (New York, NY)
+• The Legal Aid Society (FL, NY, KS)

-• The White House, Office of Public Engagement and Intergovernmental Affairs (Washington, DC)
+• The White House, Office of Public Engagement and Intergovernmental Affairs (DC)

 • Tibetan Legal Association (Dharamsala, India)